linagora/linshare/documentation/EN/epics/new-ui-user/Story-641-user-can navigate-between-pages.md

 - The menu should be located at the top of the page and serve as the gateway to different sections.
 The menu will be structured into the following categories:

    - Home: Directs users to the main landing page.

+   - Quick share: A new feature that allows to share file quickly and can be turn on/off.

    - Current Uploads: Provides a quick link to recently uploaded files.